Masala Herb

 Instructions

-• Add in the onion slices and fry them soft.
+• Stir in the onion slices and sauté them soft.

-• Continue to add in the bacon slices and cook until they change color and they look semi-done.
+• Continue to add in the bacon slices and cook over a medium heat setting until they change color, and they look semi-done.

-• Now add the garlic and mix it in.
-Then season with salt and black pepper and stir cook for a minute.
+• Stir and mix in garlic.
+Then season with salt and black pepper and stir, cook for a minute.

-• Now add the potato slices.
+• Place in the potato slices.
 Arrange them in the pan so that they all fit.

 • Garnish your Bratkartoffel with fresh parsley and serve warm on its own or as a side dish with Schnitzel and Sauerbraten.